JannikKmnn/gewaechshaus/README.md

     <img src="images/inside_greenhouse.jpg" alt="Inside the greenhouse" width="300"/>
 </p>

-...or to develop directly at a desktop inside the greenhouse!
+...or to develop directly at a desktop inside the greenhouse! (ssh access is activated now so not required but still cool)

 <p align="center">
     <img src="images/desktop_greenhouse.jpg" alt="Desktop in greenhouse" width="300"/>